-24 Oct New laser that gets under your skin
+24 Oct New deep tissue imaging laser

 The Deep Tissue project is a new, state-of-the-art laser that aims to enable greater analysis of biological tissue including skin, bone and even plant life.